overextended/ox_inventory/index.md

 * [mythic_notify](https://github.com/thelindat/mythic_notify)

 * If I say to remove something, feel free to keep it in a comment block `--[[ ]]`
+* Removing a function means removing the entire block of code - don't just delete the function define

 <h2 align='center'>Server Config</h2>